pflanze/stoical-mentoring/README.md

-Again, you can ignore this section if you're happy with the quality of the screen share that I'll offer via Jitsi and don't want to interact actively with the session.
+Again, you can ignore this section if you're happy with the quality of the screen share that I'll offer via Jitsi and don't want to interact actively with the session (other than talking or sending chat messages).

 Since standard VNC doesn't offer encryption, it's usually used via some kind of tunneling, I'm normally using SSH tunneling.
-Thus to access our VNC session directly (not just looking at it in Jitsi), you'll need to give me (one of) your SSH public key(s), which I'll install on the server.
+Thus you'll need to give me (one of) your SSH public key(s), which I'll install on the server.
 Additionally, VNC itself uses a password, which will be the value `12345678` for these sessions (I don't think any outside actor will be able to get a connection to the VNC server running on localhost).

+*Note: stoical-mentoring.christianjaeger.ch is not active yet.
+I'll let you know when it is, so you could test in advance if you'd like.*

 ### Linux and alikes

-*Note: stoical-mentoring.christianjaeger.ch is not active yet.
-I'll let you know when it is so you could test in advance if you'd like.*

 1. Install `tigervnc-viewer` and create a VNC passwd file: